Different individuals have different reasons for wanting to buy. Therefore, the salesperson must:

 When a membrane is freeze-fractured, the bilayer splits down the middle between the two layers of phospholipids.
 In an electron micrograph of a freeze-fractured membrane, the bumps seen on the fractured surface of the membrane are

-B) phospholipids.
+B) hydrophobic.

 Which of the following is one of the ways that the membranes of winter wheat are able to remain fluid when it is extremely cold?